Sending Invoices

 Correction Invoices

-On modifying submitted invoices: Once an invoice has been accepted by KSeF, the Modify button is disabled - the submitted version is the legally binding one.
-For offline invoices that haven't been submitted online yet, the module shows a warning with the offline deadline but still allows modification.
-For failed submissions, modification is allowed with an informational note.
-If you need to change an accepted invoice, issue a correction instead.
+Once an invoice is accepted by KSeF the Modify button is disabled - the submitted version is the legally binding one - so issue a correction instead.
+A correction invoice that hasn't been sent to KSeF yet can still be modified; offline invoices not yet submitted online show a warning with the offline deadline but stay editable, and failed submissions stay editable with an informational note.

 Foreign Currency Invoices